-Our crude oil infrastructure includes 24 crude oil truck terminals and over 500 leased railcars throughout North America.
+Our crude oil infrastructure includes over 600 truck trailers, numerous truck terminals and over 500 leased railcars throughout North America.
 Our total crude oil storage capacity is over 5.1 million barrels.
 Our infrastructure is designed to support our gathering and marketing activities, including:

 - purchasing crude oil from producers at the wellhead and in bulk from aggregators at major pipeline interconnects or trading locations;

-- transporting crude oil on our own proprietary gathering assets and pipelines or, when necessary, assets owned and operated by third parties, including pipelines and trucks
+- transporting crude oil on our own proprietary gathering assets and pipelines or, when necessary, assets owned and operated by third parties, including pipelines and trucks; and

 - marketing crude oil to refiners or other resellers.